Testing whether a subgraph is convex or isometric: Subquadratic algorithms for special classes of graphs

-Classical algorithms for computing shortest paths can compute distances using this new edge lengths.
-In general, any algorithm that manipulates the edge lengths with additions and makes comparisons of the lengths of paths can be adapted to this $2$-tuple distances without an asymptotic increase in the running time.
+Classical algorithms for computing shortest paths work in the comparison-addition model and thus can compute distances using this new $2$-tuple distances without an asymptotic increase in the running time.
 (For the sake of comparison, it is not clear how to adapt efficiently an algorithm that would multiply edge lengths because powers of $\delta$ would start showing up and a constant-size tuple would not suffice anymore.)